adbrucker/authorarchive/README.md

 A LaTeX style for producing author self-archiving copies of (academic) papers.

+## Installation
+Copy `authorarchive.sty` in a directory that is searched by LaTeX (e.g,. either your `texmf` tree or the local directory with your main LaTeX file.

+## Usage

 ## License
 If not otherwise stated, all sub-projects are dual-licensed under a